 Born 7th February 1882, Dursley, Gloucestshire and baptised 5 May 1882 Dursley.

 Marriage 1: 28th December 1903 to Lucy Martha Dauncey, Chipping Sodbury Dist., Glos.
 Daughter Louie Patricia born 28th June 1904 in Gloucestershire.

 Marriage 2: Apr-Jun 1948 to Rebecca Pepper, Bingham District.

-Age 9 living in Long Street, Dursley, Glos., with father Herbert, cabinet maker, mother Sarah, brothers Herbert A. 18, William 7, Frederick 3 and sisters Louisa W. 16 and Mabel 13.
+Age 9 living on Long Street, Dursley, Glos., with father Herbert, cabinet maker, mother Sarah, brothers Herbert A. 18, cloth manufacturer’s clerk, William 7, Frederick 3 and sisters Louisa W. 16, milliner’s apprentice, and Mabel 13.

-Age 19 living in Long Street, Dursley, Glos., with parents Herbert, cabinet maker, mother Sarah, brothers William 17 and Frederick 13.
-He is employed as a brewer’s agent.
+Age 19, a brewer’s agent, living on Long Street, Dursley, Glos., with parents Herbert, cabinet maker, mother Sarah, brothers William 17, dairy engineer’s clerk and Frederick 13.

 Age 29 living at Green Lane, Hucclecote, Glos., with wife Lucy and daughter Pat, 6.
-He is employed as a commercial traveller (dairy machinery).
+He was employed as a commercial traveller (dairy machinery).